Skip to main content

 docker exec apisix-quickstart apisix reload

-Create Stream Route
+Create a Stream Route

-Create a stream route and configure MySQL server to be the upstream service:
+Create a stream route and configure MySQL server to be the upstream service.

 curl "http://127.0.0.1:9180/apisix/admin/stream_routes" -X PUT -d '